OliviaLJY/Intelligent-Fitness-System/README.md

 ---

-Built with ❤️ for fitness enthusiasts everywhere
+Built with ❤️ by the Intelligent Fitness System (IFS) Team